 - U.S. EPA Mold Course, Chapter 2 — indoor relative humidity guidance for mold prevention.

-- eCFR 10 CFR Part 430, Appendix X1 — U.S. test-method context for measuring dehumidifier energy performance.
+- eCFR 10 CFR Part 430, Appendix X1 — U.S. test-method context for measuring dehumidifier performance.

 - Ferrotec Thermoelectric Modules — explanation of Peltier thermoelectric module operation.

-- Pro Breeze 1200 Cubic Feet Mini Dehumidifier — example of compact Peltier dehumidifier advertised capacity.
+- Pro Breeze 1200 Cubic Feet Mini Dehumidifier — current compact Peltier extraction, noise, and working-temperature specifications.